 Seeing your baby grow and achieve all of his milestones can be very exciting!
 But the moment you see your little one start crawling you know that the real fun has begun!
 As you experience all of this excitement, some questions may come up!

 Here are our answers to FAQ about crawling:

 When should my baby start crawling?

-It’s important to remember that all babies are unique and will develop skills at different stages, some more quickly than others.
-(Note: If your baby is premature he or she will probably take longer than other babies to start crawling.)
+It’s important to remember that all babies are unique and will develop skills at different rates, some more quickly than others.
+(Note: If your baby is premature he will probably take longer than other babies to start crawling.)

 The process of learning to crawl is actually pretty complex.
 Babies need to coordinate their arms and legs and develop muscle strength in their arms, shoulders, and legs to support their weight.
-But learning to crawl will not only take gross motor skills, by crawling babies develop different abilities and skills like balance, spatial awareness, coordination, and confidence.
+But learning to crawl not only concerns gross motor skills; by crawling, babies develop different abilities and skills like balance, spatial awareness, coordination, and confidence.